 Over the last five years there have been incredible partnerships formed, expeditions led and demonstrations held that highlight our technological achievements and the ocean advocacy work.
-With numerous publications now written on the various projects, adventures and the people, this impact has helped influence a change in mindset.

 Our purpose is to promote marine conservation and sustainability through collaboration across engineering, adventure, education and science with a network of key partners and sponsors.